Guide

 What does a high average accounts receivable turnover ratio mean?

-A high accounts receivable turnover ratio is generally a positive sign: it may indicate that a good proportion of customers are paying their bills promptly.
+A high accounts receivable turnover ratio over time is generally a positive sign, as it can indicate that your customers are paying their bills on time.
+It can also suggest you have efficient credit collection processes and fewer payments owed to you.

 What does a low average accounts receivable turnover ratio mean?

-A low ratio might mean that the business has inefficient credit collection policies and would benefit from adjusting them so that customers pay more promptly.
-It could also mean that the credit policies aren’t conservative enough.
-However, it is possible that it is the nature of the industry and a reflection of its customers, as opposed to a problem with policies or processes.
+A low average ratio might mean that the business has inefficient credit collection processes – and could perhaps adjust them to prompt their customers to pay up!
+It could also mean the business’s credit policies are too lenient, and that the business should tighten up their payment terms and credit checks.
+But it’s possible that a low average ratio is a feature of the industry and a reflection of its customers, rather than a problem with policies or processes.

-How important is a good accounts receivable turnover ratio to a business?
+How important is a good accounts receivable turnover ratio to my small business?

-How can you use your accounts receivable turnover ratio to improve your business?
+How can I use the accounts receivable turnover ratio to improve my business?

 Disclaimer